webpack/webpack.js.org/content/guides/webpack-and-typescript.md

 ## Enabling source maps

-In order to enable source maps we first must configure typescript to output inline source maps to our compiled javascript files.
+In order to enable source maps we first must configure TypeScript to output inline source maps to our compiled JavaScript files.
 This is done by setting the sourceMap property to true.

 __tsconfig.json__